kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `SupportIPVSProxyMode`: Enable providing in-cluster service load balancing using IPVS.
   See [service proxies](/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies) for more details.
 - `SupportPodPidsLimit`: Enable the support to limiting PIDs in Pods.
-- `Sysctls`: Enable support for namespaced kernel parameters (sysctls) set for each pod.
+- `Sysctls`: Enable support for namespaced kernel parameters (sysctls) that can be set for each pod.
   See [sysctls](/docs/tasks/administer-cluster/sysctl-cluster/) for more details.
 - `TaintBasedEvictions`: Enable evicting pods from nodes based on taints on nodes and tolerations on Pods.
   See [taints and tolerations](/docs/concepts/configuration/taint-and-toleration/) for more details.